If sending e-claims to a clearinghouse, first set up the clearinghouse in Open Dental.

 There are a number of Clearinghouses integrated with Open Dental to send Claims electronically.
 Users should first sign up with their selected clearinghouse, then set up the clearinghouse in Open Dental.

 Clearinghouses differ greatly in size, infrastructure, and business model.
 Some are small and tend to serve a local geographic area or focus on customer service.
-Some are actively pursuing more direct connections with payors.
-Some clearinghouses are more accurately described as aggregators, having a direct connection to only a few payors and sending the bulk of their claims to another clearinghouse.
+Some are actively pursuing more direct connections with payers.
+Some clearinghouses are more accurately described as aggregators, having a direct connection to only a few payers and sending the bulk of their claims to another clearinghouse.

-Additional clearinghouses and aggregators that are known to work well with Open Dental.
+Additional Clearinghouses and Aggregators : These companies are known to work well with Open Dental:

 The carriers below are also known to accept X-12 claims, but we have not had time to do any testing with them yet.
 Remember that we have no time line for this functionality and it might never even happen.